Australia commits billions of dollars to wildfire recovery

 “With the more benign weather conditions it presents some wonderful relief for everybody, the firefighters, the emergency services personnel, but also the communities affected by these fires,” Shane Fitzsimmons, commissioner of the New South Wales Rural Fire Service, told reporters.
 “But it also presents some real challenges when it comes to implementing tactical and strategic back-burns and other techniques to try and bring these fires under control.”

+Victoria state Emergency Services Minister Lisa Neville said at least 200 millimeters (8 inches) of rain would need to fall over a short period of time in order to snuff out the fires — around 20 times what has fallen across the region in the past day.
+And officials warned that the country’s wildfire season — which generally lasts through March — was nowhere near its end.

+“No one can be complacent.
+We’ve got big fire danger coming our way toward the end of this week,” Victoria state Premier Daniel Andrews told reporters in Melbourne.
+“We are by no means out of this.
+And the next few days, and indeed the next few months, are going to be challenging.”

-New South Wales Premier Gladys Berejiklian said that there was no room for complacency.
+New South Wales Premier Gladys Berejiklian also urged Australiansnot to let their guards down.

 “Unfortunately, overnight, it’s become apparent that we have two people unaccounted for in New South Wales,” she said at a news conference, adding she still held out hope for some good news to emerge about them.

-Morrison has come under criticism for his response to the fires.
-He said this week that there has been plenty of blame thrown around, but that the commentary has not been productive.
+The prime minister said the military was attempting to get food, fuel and water to burned-out communities, and engineers were working to reopen roads and resupply evacuation centers.
+On Kangaroo Island, a refuge off the coast of South Australia for some of the country’s most endangered creatures, teams had arrived to help euthanize livestock and wild animals injured in the blazes.
+Hundreds of millions of animals are believed to have died already in the fires across the country.

+Heavy smoke, meanwhile, was hampering the navy’s efforts to airlift people out of Mallacoota, a coastal town in Victoria cut off for days by fires that forced as many as 4,000 residents and tourists to shelter on beaches over the weekend.
+Around 300 people were still waiting to be evacuated on Monday.

-Morrison announced on Saturday he would dispatch 3,000 army, navy and air force reservists to help battle the fires.
-He also committed 20 million Australian dollars ($14 million) to lease firefighting aircraft from overseas.
+The prime minister’s announcement of relief funds comes as he finds himself under siege for what many Australians have viewed as his lax response to the crisis.On Saturday, he announced he would dispatch 3,000 army, navy and air force reservists to help battle the fires and committed 20 million Australian dollars ($14 million) to lease firefighting aircraft from overseas.

 But the moves did little to tamp down the criticism that he had been slow to act, even as he has downplayed the need for his government to address climate change, which experts say helps supercharge the blazes.